-Creative Justice: With the help of Seattle's 1 Percent for Art funds from the Children and Family Justice Center project, arts organization 4Culture launched the County's first art-based alternative to detention after months of careful coordination with staff from the King County Prosecuting Attorney's Office and King County Superior Court.
-The program's mentor artists use writing, music, performance and visual art to help participants better understand themselves and the circumstances that often lead to incarceration.
+Creative Justice: With the help of King County's 1% for Art funds from the Children and Family Justice Center project, 4Culture launched the County's first art-based alternative to juvenile detention after months of careful coordination with staff from the King County Prosecuting Attorney's Office and King County Superior Court.
+Through collaboration with mentor artists who provide learning experiences in writing, music, media, performance and visual art, participants also consider the root causes of incarceration, as they intersect with racism, classism and other oppressions, and focus on the positive role youth voices can have in building a more just and equitable society.
 The program also strengthens positive decision-making and emotional expression skills to help young people avoid future court involvement.
-Creative Justice will serve a total of 48 youth this year.
+Creative Justice will serve a total of 48 youth and their families this year.

 Restorative Mediation: Restorative justice sessions are led by mediators who help offenders understand the full impact of their actions directly from victims.
-Mediators also help offenders devise solutions for making amends and advise them on what communitybased support is available to help them stay out of the criminal justice system in the future.
-The County's Restorative Mediation pilot, developed by Polly Davis of King County's Alternative Dispute Resolution (ADR) in coordination with the Prosecuting Attorney's Office and King County Superior Court, includes youth co-mediators from another restorative justice program Davis has helped develop at Garfield High School in Seattle's Central District.
+Mediators also help offenders devise solutions for making amends and advise them on what community-based support is available to help them stay out of the criminal justice system in the future.
+The County's Restorative Mediation pilot, developed by Polly Davis of King County's Alternative Dispute Resolution (ADR) in coordination with the Prosecuting Attorney's

+Office and King County Superior Court, includes youth co-mediators from another restorative justice program Davis has helped develop at Garfield High School in Seattle's Central District.
 Mediation can take place anywhere the parties involved feel comfortable, including community centers.